October 12, 2022

 For the next 40 minutes, I watched with curiosity as the monks and nuns chanted, sang, and sat in silence during their evening ritual.
 I didn’t understand their words, or even the nuance of their traditions, but I enjoyed observing what was clearly an important part of their lives.

-By the end of the service, my stomach pain had shifted and almost completely subsided.
-I wasn’t going to give credit its absence to divine intervention.
-But clearly sitting quietly through vespers was exactly what I’d needed in that moment.
+By the end of the service, my stomach pain had subsided almost completely.
+I wasn’t going to attribute its absence to divine intervention.
+But clearly sitting quietly through vespers was precisely what I’d needed in that moment.

 Nighttime views